learn-co-students/html5-semantic-containers-code-along-cb-000/README.md

 ### Semantic Elements

-To get started create a feature branch in Terminal by typing `git checkout -b html5-layout` and press return.
+To get started firstly create a feature branch in Terminal by typing `git checkout -b html5-layout` and press return.
 Then open the index.html file in your code editor.

 #### Header